Memory

 .

-Currently, there are two predefined memory blocks:
+Currently, there are three predefined memory blocks:

 staticBlock